samsas1/vero_mocha/README.md

 - [ ] Add get endpoint for cart product item
 - [ ] Add update for cart product item (to change quantity and toppings)
 - [ ] Add delete for cart product item
+- [ ] Implement order placement and cart addition prevention for inactive products and toppings